Publication 939 (12/2018), General Rule for Pensions and Annuities

 Example 1.

-At age 65, Barbara bought for $21,053 an annuity with a refund feature.
-She will get $100 a month for life.
-Barbara's contract provides that if she doesn't live long enough to recover the full $21,053, similar payments will be made to her surviving beneficiary until a total of $21,053 has been paid under the contract.
+At age 65, you bought for $21,053 an annuity with a refund feature.
+You will get $100 a month for life.
+Your contract provides that if you don’t live long enough to recover the full $21,053, similar payments will be made to your surviving beneficiary until a total of $21,053 has been paid under the contract.
 In this case, the contract cost and the total guaranteed return are the same ($21,053).
-Barbara's investment in the contract is figured as follows.
+Your investment in the contract is figured as follows:

 Net cost $21,053